What Is Media Converter and How to Choose It?

 Standalone vs. Chassis-Based Media Converter

 Stand-alone media converters are compact, and easy to deploy, saving lots of costs and space.
 It is suitable for applications in environments with limited space such as telecommunication cabinets or a distribution box.
 Chassis-based media converters include a number of independent media converters and a chassis capable of housing a dozen of converters.
 It is convenient for management when many converters are needed in a large network.
 Thus they are used in high-density spaces such as data centers or computer rooms, mounted in racks with network switches.

 The chips of mini media converters are better than those of standard ones.
 Its advantages are DIP (dual in-line package) switch functions, which can satisfy different needs.
 Due to the compact size, mini media converters are much welcomed in large network environments.

 Unmanaged vs Managed Media Converter

 Unmanaged media converters are plug-and-play, making it easy to install and troubleshoot for newbies.
-It allows simple communication with other devices but does not have the monitoring and management functions.
-Unmanaged media converters are good enough for a small company or campus when simple use and management is needed.
-Managed media converter has the functions of networking monitoring, fault detection and remote management, enabling network administrators to completely control the data, bandwidth and traffic.
-But they are more costly.
+It allows simple communication with other devices but does not have monitoring and management functions.
+For small companies or campuses that require simple use and management, the unmanaged media converter is good enough.
+Managed media converters have the functions of networking monitoring, fault detection and remote management, enabling network administrators to completely control the data, bandwidth and traffic.
+However, they are more costly.
 For complex environments such as large data centers and enterprise networks, managed media converters are preferable choices for better management, security and reliability.